Hilary McIvor

 Talk in Confidence

-• express your feelings and process them in a safe and supportive space.
+* Express and process difficult thoughts and feelings in a safe and supportive environment.

 Anxiety